Monitors

 Key Takeaway

-If you're a Mac-based creative professional who values color accuracy and build quality, the price is defensible.
-If you're comparing spec sheets, it loses.
+If you're a Mac-based creative professional who needs 5K and P3 color accuracy every day, the price is defensible.
+If you're not, there are better-value monitors at this price point.

 In-Depth Analysis